dlux/os_interop_challenge/README.rst

    * Attach the cinder volume to database node for wordpress database and content
    * Setup NFS on database node, so that web servers can share the cinder volume space, all wordpress content will be saved on cinder volume.
-     This is to ensure that the multiple web servres will represent same content.
+     This is to ensure that the multiple web servers will represent same content.
    * Setup mysql to use the space provided by cinder volume
    * Configure and initialize wordpress